Bhumika (film): Production

-The film was set in Maharashtra region.
-Benegal's previous films were based in Andhra region, and since he was unfamiliar with the region, he roped in screenwriter and playwright Girish Karnad to co-write the script.
+The film was set in the Maharashtra region.
+Benegal's previous films were based in the Hyderabad region, and since he was unfamiliar with the region, he roped in screenwriter and playwright Girish Karnad to co-write the script.
 Another noted theatre director and playwright Satyadev Dubey wrote the dialogues.
 The story moves back and forth across flashbacks to the early life of Wadkar.
 Apart from the non-linear narrative, the film also employed the film within a film device.

-Lead actress, a 22-year-old Smita Patil still new to the medium, found the role daunting initially, yet as the filming progress, playing the multi-layered character, she found not only her space the industry and went to win the Best Actress Award for her performance, and today it is considered one of the best performances of her career.
+Lead actress, a 22-year-old Smita Patil still new to the medium, found the role daunting initially, yet as the filming progressed, playing the multi-layered character, she found not only her space in the industry and went to win the Best Actress Award for her performance, and today it is considered one of the best performances of her career.